bastienrobert/sway/README.md

 ## Todo

-- Shitty responsive (need to be refactored):
+- Add a loader

-      	- Cottons on intro#cottons
+- Front end controls
-      	- Ocean on storm
+- Prevent undeveloped choices to be validated